Customer Lifetime Value is one of the north-star metrics for any company that aims for sustainable growth.

 Here are a few benefits you can offer them after you find out who they are:

-If you are interested to understand more about your buyer persona, read this article regarding how to do it.
+If you are interested in understanding more about your buyer persona, read this article regarding how to do it.
 You will be able to optimize lifetime value and acquire the customers your eCommerce needs.

 The same study also revealed that providing exceptional customer service 24/7 is the best way to build customer loyalty.